Understanding the Structure and Life Processes of Spirogyra: A Detailed Guide

 Nutrition in Spirogyra

 Photosynthetic autotroph: makes its own food using energy from sunlight.
 The chloroplast contains chlorophyll which absorbs energy from sunlight for synthesizing glucose.
 Excess glucose is converted to insoluble starch and stored in the pyrenoids.
+This process sustains the alga and contributes to the oxygen supply in aquatic environments.

 Reproduction in Spirogyra